simpleinjector/Documentation/source/lifetimes.rst

 .. container:: Note

-    **Warning**: Transient instances are not tracked by the container.
+    **Warning**: Transient instances are not tracked by the container as tracking transient instances is a common source of memory leaks.
 This means that Simple Injector will not dispose transient instances.
 Simple Injector will detect disposable instances that are registered as transient when calling *container.Verify()*.
 Please view  :doc:`Diagnostic Warning - Disposable Transient Components <disposabletransientcomponent>` for more information.

 .. _Singleton: